tmforum-oda/oda-ca-docs/ODA-Component-Tutorial/README.md

 ### Step 4.
 Package the nodejs implementation into a docker image

-Create a dockerfile with the instructions to build our image.
+Create a dockerfile in the product inventory inplementation directory with the instructions to build our image.
 We are starting with the official [node](https://hub.docker.com/_/node) docker image.

 ```text
 FROM node:12